 My yoga classes focus on self-inquiry, body-positivity, exploration, and a sense of joy in movement and in our bodies by incorporating curiosity, humor, playfulness, and an atmosphere of loving acceptance.
 I invite students in my yoga classes to breathe, meditate, move their bodies, discuss yoga philosophy and related topics, and build and strengthen community in a supportive and introspective environment.
 I don't ultimately care that much whether you do the exact pose I'm suggesting in the exact way I offered it so much as I care that you're getting to have an experience of moving and relating to your body, breath, mind, and spirit in a way that feels supportive, positive, non-shaming, exploratory, and self-reflective.
 All people, bodies, genders, sizes, races, abilities, ages, and levels of experience with yoga are heartily welcomed and encouraged in my yoga classes!

-I work with Off the Mat, Into the World, and am Faculty on The Samarya Yoga Teacher Training.
-I collaborate with a nationwide collective of highly skilled social justice and yoga facilitators to offer trainings centered on yoga, diversity, and social justice for yoga teachers, yoga teacher trainings, and yoga practitioners around the country.
+I am on the Faculty of Off the Mat, Into the World, the 8 Limbs Yoga Teacher Training, and The Samarya Yoga Teacher Training.
+I collaborate with a US- and Canada- wide collective of highly skilled social justice and yoga facilitators to offer trainings centered on yoga, diversity, and social justice for yoga teachers, yoga teacher trainings, and yoga practitioners around the country.
 You can learn more about that work at the Bending Towards Justice website.

-I am interested in yoga, somatics, mindfulness, and bodywork as tools for social justice, community-building, and personal and community transformation.
+I am interested in yoga, somatics, mindfulness, and bodywork as tools for social justice, community building, trauma healing, and personal and community transformation.